DevExpress-Examples/winforms-dashboard-get-underlying-data-for-clicked-item/Readme.md

 * [Form1.cs](./CS/Dashboard_UnderlyingDataWin/Form1.cs) (VB: [Form1.vb](./VB/Dashboard_UnderlyingDataWin/Form1.vb))
 <!-- default file list end -->
-# WinViewer - How to Display the Underlying Data for a Dashboard Item
+# Dashboard for WinForms - How to Display the Underlying Data for a Dashboard Item

 This example demonstrates how to display the underlying data when an end-user double-clicks a dashboard item.